judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/EXAM.md

 - PAN: bluetooth, etc..
 - LAN: may also include wifi, and can be called WLAN.
-- MAN: Metropolitican Area Network, a city or if a datacenter has replicateded structure it would be called two MAN.
+- MAN: Metropolitan Area Network, a city or if a datacenter has replicateded structure it would be called two MAN.
 - WAN: Connect devices over a country, ISP network, VPN
 - Internet: interplanetary